Report: New Jersey Senate Race Deemed Toss Up

 Hugin has poured millions of dollars into ads attacking Menendez over his 2017 corruption trial.
 Menendez denied wrongdoing in the bribery case and the trial ended in a mistrial.
 Prosecutors dropped the charges.

 The Senate Majority PAC, which is the Democrats’ Senate super PAC, has now invested almost $6.5 million in the race, including a $3 million advertising buy this week alone.
-Although the investment “levels the playing field somewhat, but Hugin still holds a very definitive advantage on television,” the report says.
+The investment “levels the playing field somewhat, but Hugin still holds a very definitive advantage on television,” the report says.

 Though it seems the scale is tipping in favor of Menendez, who is said to have a lead of between four and six points, The Cook Political Report says that the race is close enough to warrant a move to a toss up in New Jersey, which tends to be a blue state.